Entanglement distribution modeling with quantum memories in a global and local clock system: Single-link entanglement distribution

 \section{{Single-link entanglement distribution}}

 We begin our analysis for the case of single-link entanglement distribution.
 Here, both Alice and Bob have a local QM and EPR source and are separated by total distance $L$ with a central BSM apparatus situated at the midpoint.
 Alice and Bob will synchronously send one photon from their entangled EPR pair to the central BSM station at a correlated arrival time.
 Alice and Bob's QMs will store their entangled photons for the time necessary for the pair photon to travel to the central BSM and the notification signal to be returned to Alice or Bob corresponding for a total time of $t=2\times(L/2v)$.
-For our simulations, we take the speed in optical fibre to be $v=2\times10^5$ km/s.
 In addition to the QM coherence time, the distribution rate is also impacted by the fibre transmission loss experienced by each of Alice and Bob's photons $\sim e^{- \alpha\frac{L}{2}}$, QM storage efficiency $\eta_{\scriptscriptstyle QM}$ and the BSM measurement efficiency $\eta_{\scriptscriptstyle BSM}$ which is typically set as 50\% for the case of a linear optical elements.
-The deterministic expression for the entanglement distribution rate is given by